Eikan-dō Zenrin-ji: Treasures

 In addition to the famous Amida statue, which is designated an Important Cultural Property by the Japanese government, there are a great many cultural treasures stored in Zenrin-ji's Tahōtō.
 These primary consist of paintings of a variety of Buddhist subjects, including images of Amida, Shakyamuni, Yakushi Nyorai, and the Parinirvana of the Buddha.
 Paintings by Kanō Motonobu, Tosa Mitsunobu, and Hasegawa Tōhaku are also kept by the temple.

-The wooden Amida statue is 77 cm in height, and though for a long time believed to date from the Kamakura period (1185-1333), is now thought to have been carved somewhat earlier in the 12th century (Heian period, 794-1185).
-This change in dating came about with the comparison to Song dynasty (960-1279) sculptures in Sichuan Province which show strong similarities in style.
+The wooden Amida statue is 77 cm in height, and though for a long time believed to date from the Kamakura period (1185–1333), is now thought to have been carved somewhat earlier in the 12th century (Heian period, 794–1185).
+This change in dating came about with the comparison to Song dynasty (960–1279) sculptures in Sichuan Province which show strong similarities in style.
 Zenrin-ji's Amida statue was formally named an Important Cultural Property in 1999.

-Fall Foliage - Impressions

-The temple is famous for its fall foliage and highly frequented by locals and tourists alike.